mokeWe/GPTqt/README.md

 # openAI-pyqt
- Simple OpenAI API requester in python and PyQt6.
+ Simple OpenAI API requester in python and PyQt5.

  If anything doesn't work, open an issue, and I'll try to help.

 `cx.bat` is for freezing the python script, if you want to freeze the script to make it portable make sure cxFreeze is installed and run `cx.bat`

+this entire thing also sucks ass

 ## Installation

 Clone this repo